• Home

 JUDGE PROVISION

 Signing up a judge without having a Tabroom account will result in us charging you for the set up fee.
-You can do this easily on your own by going to tabroom.com.
-It takes two minutes.

-First time judging?
-Click here to learn how to do it!
+Click here to find other training and official certification resources.
 Or watch our Youtube playlist here.

-Judges are REQUIRED to add a paradigm on their Tabroom account, which can be a few sentences on your preferences of debating styles, etc. See here for example.
+Tournaments encourage judges to have a paradigm on their Tabroom account, which can be a few sentences on your preferences of debating styles, etc. See here for example.
 It doesn't need to be this long, but make sure to add something before you sign up.
-For example:
+For example: "I am a parent, please speak clearly and slowly and avoid technical jargon".

 TERMS AND CONDITIONS